NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

 The NVIDIA Container Runtime
 `````````````````````````````

-This component is included in the ``nvidia-container-toolkit`` package.
+This component is included in the ``nvidia-container-toolkit-base`` package.

 This component used to be a complete fork of ``runC`` with NVIDIA-specific code injected into it.
 Since 2019, it is a thin wrapper around the native
 ``runC`` installed on the host system. ``nvidia-container-runtime`` takes a ``runC`` spec as input, injects the NVIDIA Container Runtime Hook as